What Actually Helped My Acne After Trying Everything

 Retinoid Sandwiching

 Retinoids are really effective at clearing up breakouts, but they can cause irritation, redness, and peeling.
-A lot of folks give up on them too soon because their skin reacts at first.
+Most people quit right before it starts working because the irritation hits first.

 Start by applying a thin layer of moisturizer first.
 Then, after letting it sit for a few minutes, apply your retinoid, whether it’s Differin or tretinoin, on top.
 Finally, add another layer of moisturizer.
-It not only reduces irritation but also keeps the effectiveness of the retinoids intact!
+You get the results without wrecking your skin.

 The “Slugging” Myth